 Your fly lands in a perfect shadowy seam, and you watch the current against the line.
 You’re half in control and half hoping for the perfect drift.
 A gold flash swirls underneath, and you set the hook.
 The momentum of that set brings the trout to the surface — and if the take is on a dry fly, the trout is already there.

-Among the many following moves to get just right, perhaps the most important is getting the trout back under the water.
+Among the many following moves to get just right, perhaps the most important is to get the trout back under the water.
 Do it within the first few seconds.
 Trout don’t want to fight near the surface, but if you keep pulling, that’s where they’ll stay.

 Allow the trout to dive.
-Try to fight it mid-column.
+Try to fight it in the middle or lower third off the water column.
 Keep your rod tip low and use side pressure wherever possible.
 A high rod angle pulls the fish up, while a low rod angle keeps trout fighting in the current.

 Fighting a trout on the river bottom is no good either.
 Wily fish wrap the line around tree roots, tall rocks and other things.
 At the bottom or the top, too many bad things can happen.
-Aim for the middle.
+So aim for the middle or a bit lower.
 It’s safer there.

 A trout near the surface strains to re-position itself.
 And it’s hard to get a handle on the unpredictable body position.
 The currents push with more force on a sideways trout, and very quickly our heavy fish is uncontrollably sent downstream, off into the river below and peeling line.